greencitymarket/link-zip-codes/index.md

 # Welcome!

-This web map displays link transactions at Green City Market in 2025.
+This web map displays Illinois Link transactions at Green City Market in 2025.

 You can explore the map in full extent [here](https://greencitymarket.github.io/link-zip-codes/map.html)